rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{figure}

 As a result of digitalisation, the world is moving from cash to cards.
-In the year 2000, less than 22 percent of transaction in the EU were done by card.
+In the year 2000, less than 22 percent of transactions in the EU were done by card.
-In 2019 this is over 47 percent [@CashTransactionsEuro].
+In 2019 this was over 47 percent [@CashTransactionsEuro].
 This decline of central bank money leads to a number of unfavorable scenarios [@ReportDigitalEuro].
-The decline of open and offline money contributes to the financial exclusion of the unbanked and vulnerable in our society.
-In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked].
+This decline of open and offline money contributes to the financial exclusion of the unbanked and vulnerable in our society.
+In 2017, 3.6 percent of the households of Europe's had no registered bank account [@Unbanked].
 As more and more businesses move online or become pin only, these people will see their means of participation in society decrease.

 Additionally, the increased reliance on private institutions can leave the entire euro system less transparent and more vulnerable to corruption.
-The 2008 crisis revealed the reliance of the financial world on opaque profit driven institutions with insufficient oversight.
+The 2008 crisis revealed the reliance of the financial world on opaque profit driven institutions without proper oversight.
 While the industry has been scrutinised heavily since then, the broader economy is still not insulated from future failings.
-The EU does require national funds to insure citizens at least 90% of their bank deposits, up to at least 20,000 euros per person [@DepositInsurance].
-But for many this is not sufficient to protect their lives savings.
+The EU does require national funds to insure citizens for at least 90% of their bank deposits, up to at least 20,000 euros per person [@DepositInsurance].
+But for many this is not sufficient to protect their life savings.

 To solve these issues, a digital currency is needed with the reliability of public money and the feature set of private money.
-An open digital coin, insured by the Central Bank that is easy to use, online capable, but not be reliant on any private institution for its core function of value storage.
+An open digital coin, insured by the Central Bank that is easy to use, online capable, but not reliant on any private institution for its core function of value storage.

 ## Rise of insufficient challengers to traditional currencies

-Decentralized currencies have been working hard to create the ideal currency that is open to everyone, anonymous, and not able to be controlled or destroyed by a single entity.
-Yet while the work continues, their slowing progress by increasing public attention is creating a market for flawed and inferior payment solutions.
+Decentralized currencies have been trying to create the ideal currency that is open to everyone, anonymous, and not able to be controlled or destroyed by a single entity.
+Yet while the work continues, their slowing progress and increasing public attention, is creating a gap market for flawed and inferior payment solutions.

 To address the yet unsolved price stability issue, stablecoins have risen in popularity.
-While attempts at decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that have gained a reputation as a digital alternative to the dollar.
+While attempts at decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that have gained a reputation as digital alternative to the dollar.
 Tether [@Tether:whitepaper] is the most prominent example of this.
 With a market cap of 62 billion dollars in June 2021, they are the 3rd largest crypto-currency by market cap [@TetherCap] after Bitcoin and Ethereum.
 In order to achieve the